-The four-hour surgery, performed on March 16 on a 62-year-old male patient with end-stage renal disease, marked a milestone in efforts to create a more readily available supply of organs for transplant, according to MGH.
+The four-hour surgery, performed on March 16 on a 62-year-old male patient with end-stage renal disease, marked an important milestone in efforts to create a more readily available organ supply for transplants, according to MGH.

 Massachusetts General Hospital, where doctors transplanted a genetically modified pig kidney into a 62-year-old patient.
 Photo: AP

-The hospital said the pig kidneys used for the transplant were genetically modified to remove harmful pig genes while adding certain human genes.
+The hospital said the pig kidneys used for the transplant were genetically modified to remove harmful pig genes and add certain human genes.
 The patient, Richard Slayman, 62, of Massachusetts, is recovering well at MGH and is expected to be discharged soon.

 Pig kidneys have been transplanted into brain-dead patients before.
 Mr. Slayman is the first living patient in the world to receive a genetically modified pig kidney.